ioannisrpt/portsort/README.md

 # Triple Sort stocks into 2x2x2 portfolios based on  the market capitalization
-# of the last business day of the previous year ('CAP'), total annual return ('RET_total')
+# of the last business day of the previous year ('CAP'), total annual return
-# and daily median spread percentage ('SPREAD_PC_median') of the past year.
+# ('RET_total') and daily median spread percentage ('SPREAD_PC_median') of the
+# past year.
-# First stocks are uncondtionally sorted by size and total annual return and then
+# First stocks are uncondtionally sorted by size and total annual return and
-# within these portfolios they are conditionally sorted by spread.
+# then within these portfolios they are conditionally sorted by spread.
 # If A, B, C are the characteristics in that order and '+', '|' correspond
-# to intersection and conditionality of sets, then conditional = [False, True] is
+# to intersection and conditionality of sets, then conditional = [False, True]
-# equivalent to  C|(A+B).
+# is equivalent to  C|(A+B).
-# Type help(ps.PortSort.TripleSort) for more details.
+# Type help(PortSort.triple_sort) for more details.
-# NYSE breakpoitns are used for size and spread percentage but not for total return.
+# NYSE breakpoitns are used for size and spread percentage
+# but not for total return.
-portchar.TripleSort(firm_characteristics = ['CAP', 'RET_total', 'SPREAD_PC_median'],
+portchar.triple_sort(firm_characteristics=['CAP', 'RET_total', 'SPREAD_PC_median'],
                     lagged_periods = [1,1,1],
                     n_portfolios = [2,2,2],
                     quantile_filters = [['EXCHCD', 1], None, ['EXCHCD', 1]],